FlowRegSuite/pyflowreg/README.md

 ## Requirements

-This code requires python 3.10.
+This code requires python 3.10 or higher.

 Initialize the environment with